ML-Bioinfo-CEITEC/genome_browser/Documentation.md

 # Deploying new version
 > Prerequisities: you have completed the setting up part
-1) install [google cloud sdk](https://cloud.google.com/sdk/docs/install) if it's not already installed
+1) install [google cloud sdk](https://cloud.google.com/sdk/docs/install) if it's not already installed.
+    - Check the run 'gcloud init' checkbox at the end.
+    - Select the spring-ranger-289710 project in the console when `gcloud init` is executed.
+    - Configure the default Compute Region and Zone to `europe-west3-a` region
-2) open the console and ensure you're in the `api` folder of the project
+2) In the Google cloud sdk shell, ensure you're in the `api` folder of the project
+3) Ensure the `deploy_mode` variable in  `db/config.py` is set to `True`
-3) run `gcloud app deploy` command (this will upload all local files from the api folder to gcp, including unstaged files)
+4) run `gcloud app deploy` command (this will upload all local files from the api folder to GCP, including unstaged files)
-4) confirm the deployment with `Y` command on prompt
+5) confirm the deployment with `Y` command on prompt
+6) [Optional] Delete the old version from the [app engine page](https://console.cloud.google.com/appengine/versions?project=spring-ranger-289710&serviceId=default)

 # Changing the app or database configuration